daniloqps/GetCleanCoursera/CodeBook.md

             DTest     + LTest     + STest  = FullTest
             FullTrain + FullTest  = AllSet

+2. Combine the describe information to become more readable

+            AllSet + ActLabels = CompleteSet

-2. Select only necessary infomation to use in our analysis
+3. Select only necessary infomation to use in analysis

             extract only 'Mean()' and 'Std()' for each measurement.

-3. Combine the describe information to become more readable

-            AllSet + ActLabels + Features = CompleteSet

-and the dataset is prepared to do what you want.
+and the dataset is prepared to do what you need.